Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Adversarial Weight-Varied Network

 where $\mathcal{W}_{j} \in \mathbb{R}^{ c_{out} \times d}$ denotes the fully connected layer for the $j$-th block. $\beta$ is a trade-off parameter to control the strength for guidance, if $\beta$ is too high, the effect of weight adjustment will be too strong, and the network inference will be unstable.
 If $\beta$ is too low, it will be difficult to distinguish adversarial and clean examples.

+For the adversarial router sub-network, a one-dimensional vector $\psi_{M}$ is obtained after the process of a feature extractor $\mathcal{D}$, {and the feature is composed of multiple intermediate layers.} Then the feature vector $\psi_{M}$ is processed by the type head and the signal head.
+After the process of type head $\mathcal{W}^{type}$, the feature vector $\psi_{M}$ transforms into a 2-dimensional vector to predict the type predictions $P_{type}$.
+For the signal head $\mathcal{W}_{j}$ in $j$-th block, due to the two-layer block design in our setting, two individual signal heads $\mathcal{W}_{j}$ are applied for two convolution layers in a block $\mathcal{W}^{conv}_j$ respectively and other setting is following the origin setting.

-All in all, with the favorable support of the adversarial detector sub-network, the dynamic weight sub-network can give full play to its ability to deal with adversarial and clean examples with different weights.
+All in all, with the favorable support of the adversarial router sub-network, the dynamic weight sub-network can give full play to its ability to deal with adversarial and clean examples with different weights.